amitsingh2775/Lead_Scoring/README.md

-# Lead Scoring API Service 🚀
+# Lead Scoring

-This is a backend service built for a hiring assignment.
+This is a backend service built for lead scoring.
 It accepts product details and a CSV of business leads, then scores each lead's buying intent using a hybrid model that combines a rule-based engine and AI-powered reasoning from the Google Gemini API.
 The service is built with Node.js, Express, and MongoDB, and is deployed on Render.

 ---